 While there might be a more superior position, like executive sponsor, for most projects there is a project sponsor sitting on top of the project roles pyramid.
 This is the person who is deeply invested in the project and its success.

-The project sponsor is in direct communication with the client or customer who is the reason the project has been initiated.
+The project sponsor is in direct communication with the stakeholders that is the reason the project has been initiated.
 They tend to monitor the budget and hold the purse strings of the project.
 They also have the final say on making any project decisions, which includes resources.

 The project manager reports to the project sponsor and helps with the project charter, which is a statement of scope, objectives and people involved in the project.

 The project manager is the one who is responsible for the project.
 They plan it, develop a schedule, assemble a project team and manage their workload throughout the project’s life cycle.
 Project managers are also responsible for managing risk and the budget.

 The project manager is the one who drives the project forward, but they’re not working independently.
 They are also responsible for reporting on progress to the project sponsor and any stakeholders who also have a vested interest in the project.

 The project manager is the point person for vendors and independent contractors, creating contracts for them and managing their services.
 You can think of the project manager as a bridge that connects the executives or client to the project team working on the project deliverables.